pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 - GRUB debug may now be enabled by enabling [rackd debug logging](https://discourse.maas.io/t/running-installed-maas-in-debug-logging-mode/168).

 [/tab]
+[tab version="snap-2.9,deb-2.9" view="UI,CLI"]
+Disabling boot methods is available in MAAS version 3.0 or greater.
+[/tab]
+[/tabs]

 <a href="#heading--about-automatic-script-selection-by-hardware-type"><h4 id="heading--about-automatic-script-selection-by-hardware-type">About automatic script selection by hardware type</h4></a>

-When selecting [multiple machines](/t/about-machines/nnnn), scripts which declare the `for_hardware` field will only run on machines with matching hardware.
+When selecting multiple machines, scripts which declare the `for_hardware` field will only run on machines with matching hardware.
 To automatically run a script when 'Update firmware' or 'Configure HBA' is selected, you must tag the script with 'update_firmware' or 'configure_hba'.

 Similarly, scripts selected by tag on the command line which specify the `for_hardware` field will only run on matching hardware.